 Octapod is governed by a board that is elected annually by its membership.
-The Board of Directors play an important role in supporting staff and include representatives from a variety of community and business backgrounds.
+The Board of Directors play an important role in guiding and monitoring the organisation and include representatives from a variety of community and business backgrounds.

 Jenna Blayden, Chair